nilshen/Ocrean_8d_2025/README.md

 #### Timeline
 - Friday Afternoon & Weekend: Setup project, including getting webpack up and running.
 Revisit Asteriod project and make sure understand the logic.
 Research on JavaScript and Canvas API.
 Get canvas to show up on the screen.
 Render the canvas/background in the website.

 - Monday: Dedicate this day toward implementing the underlying logic of Ocean 8.
 Ensure that Spongebob can move folowing the mouse.
-Random garbages, jelly fish, and sharks are generated with certain set of time pace.
+Random garbages and sharks are generated with certain set of time pace.
 If time, make sure this is all rendered correctly on the canvas.

-- Tuesday: Download 2D Assets for all the objects including Spongebob, garbages, jelly fish, sharks, and diamond.
-Make sure all the items render correctly when I advance a generation.
-Then, focus on user controls: start, stop, reset, and music volume.
+- Tuesday: Download 2D Assets for all the objects including Spongebob, garbages, and sharks.
+Make sure all the items render correctly including the face direction.
+Then, focus on user controls: start, stop, exist game, and audio volume control.

-- Wednesday: Finish implementing user controls, and focus on styling, as well as implementing the different color schemes and nav links.
+- Wednesday: Finish implementing user controls, and focus on styling, as well as implementing the color schemes and nav links.
 If time, start on bonuses.

 - Thursday Morning: Deploy to GitHub pages.
 If time, rewrite this proposal as a production README.